-Shamanic Princess is a six episode OVA series that was released in Japan between June 25, 1996 and June 25, 1998.
-The anime was produced by Triangle Staff, and directed by Mitsuru Hongo and Hiroyuki Nishimura.
+Shamanic Princess is a six-episode OVA series that was released in Japan between June 25, 1996 and June 25, 1998.
+The anime was produced by Triangle Staff and directed by Mitsuru Hongo and Hiroyuki Nishimura.
 As of this writing, Media Blasters holds the North American license for the Shamanic Princess anime.

 The series focuses on characters who come from the Guardian World, which lies in another dimension.
 The inhabitants of the world have a duty to guard and control magical forces, and they possess varying levels of magical power.
 These magical powers can range anywhere from changing shapes, destroying objects, suspending time, to calling up elemental beings to do their bidding.
 The source of all this power is a mysterious painting known as the Throne of Yord, which is overseen by the Elders and the Neutralizers that they train.
-The story begins with Kagetsu, one of the Neutralizers, steals the Throne of Yord and takes it to Earth.
+The story begins with Kagetsu, one of the Neutralizers, stealing the Throne of Yord and taking it to Earth.
 The Elders send two teams to Earth to reclaim the Throne of Yord.

 The main character of Shamanic Princess is Tiara, and she is a member of the Guardian World’s royal family.
 Even though she may be royalty, Tiara is hot headed and has a short temper.
 She and her “partner,” a ferret-like creature named Japolo, are one of the teams sent to Earth to retrieve the Throne of Yord.
 Lena, the head of the other team, has a shared past with Tiara, Kagetsu, and Kagetsu’s sister, Sara.
 Tiara and Lena encounter each other on Earth when they both pose as normal girls and transfer students at a girls’ college.

 Something I found fascinating is that the girls’ college in Shamanic Princess is portrayed a lot like a Japanese high school.
-I have to admit that my only knowledge of Japanese college is through depiction in more modern anime, so I don’t know if the depiction here is accurate for a girls’ college of that time, or if it was a decision made by the writer and director to depict it in this manner.
+I admit that my only knowledge of Japanese college is through depiction in more modern anime, so I don’t know if the depiction here is accurate for a girls’ college of that time, or if it was a decision made by the writer and director to depict it in this manner.

 Tiara’s mission is complicated by the fact that she once had a romantic relationship with Kagetsu, and the fact that she and Lena have a strained friendship.
 Kagetsu’s sister, Sara, is a major key to the entire plot.
 I don’t want to give away any spoilers, but by the end of the fourth episode, there’s basically a “happily ever after” kind of ending.
-When I saw how episode four ended, I wondered what could be left to cover in the two remaining episodes.
-Episodes five and six show the characters when they were younger, and the events that ultimately led to how the series began in the first episode.
+When I saw how Episode Four ended, I wondered what could be left to cover in the two remaining episodes.
+Episodes Five and Six show the characters when they were younger, and the events that ultimately led to how the series began in the first episode.